junobuild/docs/docs/miscellaneous/github_actions.md

 Before configuring the action, take the following factors into consideration:

-- **Build Reproducibility**: Only new resources will be deployed to your [satellite].
+- **Build Reproducibility**: Only new resources will be deployed to your satellite.
 Changes are detected through sha256 comparison.
 Therefore, ensuring the build reproducibility of your application is crucial to accurately identify and deploy the necessary updates.
 - **Deployment Costs**: Deploying new assets incurs [cycles] costs.
 The more frequent the deployment and the larger the number of items to deploy, the higher the cost.
 As a general recommendation, it is advisable to automate only releases to minimize deployment expenses.

 By keeping these considerations in mind, you can proceed with configuring the GitHub Action for a streamlined and cost-effective deployment process.